 The heart of the hymn still remains:

-The Wilhelmus is played every time the men’s and women’s national teams play at an international football tournament.
-It is also played when the Netherlands hosts a foreign head of state or you know, other solemn Dutch national moments (they have a few!)
+The Wilhelmus is played every time the Dutch men’s and women’s national teams play at an international football tournament.
+It’s also played when the Netherlands hosts a foreign head of state or, you know — other solemn Dutch national moments (they have a few).

-A closer look at the Wilhelmus clearly shows you that it isn’t just an anthem, it is much more than that!
-It has a rich history and is a hymn that is both a rallying cry and a song of victory for the Netherlands.
-It is a hymn that holds the Netherlands together and also tells a tale of how she came to be.
+A closer look at the Wilhelmus shows it isn’t just an anthem!
+It has a rich history and a hymn that’s both a rallying cry and a song of victory for the Netherlands.
+It’s a hymn that holds the Netherlands together and tells a tale of how she came to be.

 To understand the Wilhelmus is to understand the history of the Netherlands.
 What do you think about the Dutch national anthem, and how do you feel about your own?